Ionaru/easy-markdown-editor/README.md

   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
   - **submit_delay**: Delay before assuming that submit of the form failed and saving the text, in milliseconds.
 Defaults to `autosave.delay` or `10000` (10s).
   - **uniqueId**: You must set a unique string identifier so that EasyMDE can autosave.
 Something that separates this from other instances of EasyMDE elsewhere on your website.
   - **timeFormat**: Set DateTimeFormat.
 More information see [DateTimeFormat instances](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat).
+Default `locale: en-US, format: hour:minute`.
 - **blockStyles**: Customize how certain buttons that style blocks of text behave.
   - **bold**: Can be set to `**` or `__`.
 Defaults to `**`.
   - **code**: Can be set to  ```` ``` ```` or `~~~`.
 Defaults to ```` ``` ````.